encryptogroup/OTExtension/README.md

 OT related source code is found in `ot/`.

-Different compilation flags can be set in `util/constants.h`.
+Some compilation flags can be set in `ot/OTconstants.h`.

 ###REFERENCES